imfd-stroemungsmechanik/introduction-into-cfd/2_mesh_generation/2_cartesianMesh.md

 cartesianMesh
 ```

-Within a few seconds, the mesh is created automatically.
+Within a few seconds, the mesh is created automatically and stored inside the `constant/polyMesh` directory.
 In order to inspect the mesh, start ParaView:

 ```bash
 paraFoam &